Agent Settings

 memory_interval

-- The original messages are replaced with the summary, reducing token usage
+- The original messages in the agent’s active context are replaced with this summary, reducing token usage.

 Disabling Memory